philipko100/Ecommerce-Site/README.md

 Testing in this webapp has been thoroughly done with python unittests with django test and pytest, giving a coverage of 95% with 84 tests.
 This can however be increased to near 100%.
 I am still learning how to use pytest on specific edge cases like stripe webhook functions and account activation url functions.

-To run tests, you can simply use "pytest"
+To run tests, you can simply use "pytest", (or for mac: "python3 -m pytest")

-To run tests with coverge, you can simply "coverage run -m pytest"
+To run tests with coverge, you can simply "coverage run -m pytest", (or for mac: "python3 -m coverage run -m pytest")

-To get coverage information after you run coverage, then you can view by "coverage report"
+To get coverage information after you run coverage, then you can view by "coverage report", (or for mac: "python3 -m coverage report")